Skip to Content

 The best time to treat for bagworms is during June and early July when they are small and before significant damage has been done to your plants.

 Bugged by Bagworms?
-Willow Tree and Landscape Service Can Help
+Willow Tree and Landscaping Service Can Help

 If you have bagworms – or any other tree pests – bedeviling your property, be sure to contact Willow Tree and Landscape.